-REASSESSMENT SURVEY 2022
+REASSESSMENT SURVEY 2023

-McIntosh Perry Limited (MPL) was retained by the University of Ottawa, to complete a Hazardous Materials Survey for the building located at 538-540 King Edward Avenue in Ottawa, Ontario.
+McIntosh Perry Limited (MPL) was retained by the University of Ottawa to complete a Hazardous Materials Survey for the building located at 538-540 King Edward Avenue in Ottawa, Ontario.
 MPL was also retained to reassess the condition of hazardous building materials found.
-The survey was conducted on March 3rd, 2020.
-The reassessment was completed on June 20th, 2022.
+The original survey was conducted on March 3rd, 2020.
+The reassessment was completed on September 15th, 2023.

-The purpose of the reassessment was to evaluate the condition and quantity of previously reported asbestoscontaining materials (ACM) and develop corrective action plans as required for the purposes of long-term management.
+The purpose of the reassessment was to evaluate the condition and quantity of previously reported asbestoscontaining materials (ACM) and develop corrective action plans as required for long-term management.